rnelson0/puppetconf/2016/one/01_blueprint.md

 <!SLIDE incremental>
 # Blueprint
-What's the high level plan to get from here to there?
+What is the high level plan to get from here to there?

 * Start with Puppet 3.x
 * Read the release notes